Last update: 23rd November 2021

 For site visits, we have a safety policy for our staff and will comply with all your own reasonable safety policies.

 Today, the Nexus support operation is fully-resourced.

 Our helpdesk daily ticket count is at elevated levels.
-All our front line support staff are remote-working.
-It's still easy to get in touch, our usual phone numbers and email addresses will work as normal.
+Our staff are variously based in the office ands remotely.
+It’s still easy to get in touch, our usual phone numbers and email addresses will work as normal.
 Support services will be delivered in full.
 (See how below.)

-Account review meetings can still be conducted using phone conferencing or video conferencing.
+Account review meetings are likely to be conducted using phone conferencing or video conferencing.

 IT Equipment Supply